Churches for Middle East Peace (CMEP)

 - AFSC promotes “anti-normalization,” rejecting dialogue between Israelis and Palestinians.

-Archive of Articles about Churches for Middle East Peace (CMEP)
+All Articles about Churches for Middle East Peace (CMEP)